ShlomoV5/android-timer-app/README.md

    ```
 2. Open the project in Android Studio.
 3. Build and run the app on an Android device or emulator.

+## New Web App Feature

+The backend now includes a web app that looks and feels exactly like the Android app.
+When a timer link is opened in a browser, it will display a webpage with the timer.

+### Accessing the Timer Webpage

+To access the timer webpage from a browser, simply open the shared timer link in your browser.
+The webpage will display the timer with the same look and feel as the Android app.